-Nokia 'Bandit' rumored to be in testing with 6-inch 1080p display and quad-core processorAlex Wagner - Deputy Managing Editor, News Desk
+Nokia 'Bandit' rumored to be in testing with 6-inch 1080p display and quad-core processorAlex Wagner - Editorial Director of News and Content

 Rumors began circulating earlier this year that one of Microsoft's upcoming Windows Phone 8 updates, known as GDR3, would bring with it support for screen sizes 5 inches and up.
 Now a report has surfaced that claims that Nokia is in the process of testing just such a device ahead of a launch on AT&T later this year.